 Getting an ESA Letter for your dog

 The easiest and fastest way to get a legitimate ESA Letter for your dog is through an online service.
+It's best to avoid any service that guarantees a letter or one that offers you a letter before you've spoken to a licensed medical professional.
 With a web-based service, you don’t have to find a local mental health professional and wait for an appointment to open up.
 Pettable allows you to get your ESA Letter online in three quick steps:

 1. Take the prequalification quiz